Teufelsstern/GateAssignmentDirector/README.md

 3. Go to the "Config" tab to verify settings and enter your API key
 4. Go to the "Monitor" tab and click "Start Monitoring"
 5. The application will now automatically assign gates when SayIntentions flight data is detected

+**Manually parsing gates at an airport**
+If you want to manually parse and edit gates at an airport of your liking, you should use the override function:
+1. Click on "Manual Override"
+2. Specify the ICAO of the airport you want to parse/edit
+3. Click "Apply Override"
+4. Proceed with "Start Monitoring".
+Choose "Edit gates at current airport" instead if you have already parsed the airport once.

+This also applies if something has went wrong and you want to use the Director to manually assign a specific gate.

 ### Configuration Options